 Kindergarten

 In kindergarten, girls learn to care for each other and to explore their feelings, especially through cooperative work and play.
 In our joyful yet structured environment, girls come to love learning and appreciate that they have a purpose each day: to learn alongside their teachers, collaborate with their classmates, and develop a growth mindset.
-We assign two teachers to every kindergarten classroom, ensuring ample support for girls during individual work time, and all of our academic lessons integrate elements of inquiry and play.
+We maintain a low student-teacher ratio, ensuring ample support for girls during individual work time, and all of our academic lessons integrate elements of inquiry and play.

 Reading